alchemyplatform/alchemy-sdk-js/README.md

 # Alchemy SDK for Javascript

 Alchemy SDK helps developers use Alchemy's APIs and endpoints more efficiently.
-This is a lightweight, modular SDK built as a drop-in replacement of Ethers.js that provides a superset of functionality - enabling access to the Alchemy NFT API, Websockets, and Enhanced API methods.
+This is a lightweight, modular SDK built as a drop-in replacement of Ethers.js's Provider that provides a superset of functionality - enabling access to the Alchemy NFT API, Websockets, and Enhanced API methods.

 It also provides access to Alchemy's hardened node infrastructure, guaranteeing reliability, scalability, and quality-of-life improvements such as automatic exponential backoff retries.